-the Arts & Sciences Full-time School of Education students may cross-register for one Arts and Sciences cross-register for one Arts and Sciences course per term as part of their degree program with the approval of their academic advisor, provided the course does not duplicate a School of Education offering.
-Classes must be at the intermediate or advanced level (courses numbered 50 through 199).
-Arts and Sciences registration cards must be signed by the student's academic advisor and the registrar.
-Part-time students are subject to the same regulations applicable to fulltime students.
+Full-time School of Education students may cross-register for one Arts and Sciences course per term as part of their degree program with the approval of their academic advisor, provided the course does not duplicate a School of Education offering.
+Classes must be at the intermediate or advanced level.
+Arts and Sciences add requests must be signed by the student's academic advisor and the registrar.
+Part-time students are subject to the same regulations applicable to full-time students.